Nagorno-Karabakh conflict: Turkey

 Turkey is widely considered Azerbaijan's main supporter in the conflict.
 Svante Cornell wrote in 1998 that Turkey is the "only country that constantly expressed its support for Azerbaijan."
 It provided Azerbaijan "active military help" during the war.
 Turkey also supports Azerbaijan diplomatically.
 Turkish and Azerbaijani armed forces cooperate extensively and regularly hold military exercises.
 Azerbaijan has also bought weapons from Turkey.

 Turkey closed its border with Armenia in April 1993 after Armenian forces captured Kalbajar.
-Prior to that, the border was only open "on demand and only for transferring the humanitarian aid (mainly wheat delivery) to Armenia and for the operation of the weekly Kars-Gyumri train, which had been crossing the Turkish-Armenian border since the days of the Soviet Union."
+Prior to that, the border was only open "on demand and only for transferring the humanitarian aid (mainly wheat delivery) to Armenia and for the operation of the weekly Kars-Gyumri train, which had been crossing the Turkish–Armenian border since the days of the Soviet Union."
 Turkey has repeatedly refused to normalize and establish diplomatic relations with Armenia in solidarity with Azerbaijan over Karabakh.
+Turkey and Azerbaijan signed the "Shusha Declaration" in Shusha, a city that Azerbaijan captured during the Second Nagorno-Karabakh War.
+The declaration reaffirmed the military and economic cooperation between the countries and Turkish President Erdogan said the opening of a Turkish consulate in Shusha "would be a message to the world and especially to Armenia."